-- A. In accordance with section 215.971(2), Florida Statutes, the Division's Grant Manager shall be responsible for enforcing performance of this Agreement's terms and conditions and shall serve as the Division's liaison with the Sub-Recipient.
-As part of his/her duties, the Grant Manager for the Division shall: - (1) Monitor and document Sub-Recipient performance; and, - (2) Review and document all deliverables for which the Sub-Recipient requests payment. - B. The Division's Grant Manager for this Agreement is:
+a.
+In accordance with section 215.971(2), Florida Statutes, the Division's Grant Manager shall be responsible for enforcing performance of this Agreement's terms and conditions and shall serve as the Division's liaison with the Sub-Recipient.
+As part of his/her duties, the Grant Manager for the Division shall:

-Kizzy K. Caban
+i.
+Monitor and document Sub-Recipient performance; and,

-2555 Shumard Oak Boulevard
+ii.
+Review and document all deliverables for which the Sub-Recipient requests payment.

-Tallahassee, Florida 32399-2100
+b.
+The Division's Grant Manager for this Agreement is:

-Telephone: (850) 815-4348
+Kizzy K. Caban 2555 Shumard Oak Boulevard Tallahassee, Florida 32399-2100 Telephone: (850) 815-4348 c.
+The name and address of the Representative of the Sub-Recipient responsible for the administration of this Agreement is: